Rea-lity-Tech/SVGExtended/README.md

 ## How to install ?

-The library already compiled, see the [realease page](https://github.com/poqudrof/SVGExtended/releases).
+The library already compiled, see the [release page](https://github.com/poqudrof/SVGExtended/releases).